jfinocchiaro/divisible-allocation-inequality/no-money/README.md

 * scipy

 ## To run
-go to the no/money directory in your console and enter "python3 main.py"
+install dependencies, clone the repo, etc. go to the no-money directory in your console and enter "python3 main.py"